the-anna-project/annad/doc/concept/clg.md

 # CLG, complex logic gate
-CLG, Complex logic gate, implements BB, Basic Behavior, when receiving input in form of BI, Basic Inormation.
-Basic behavior is created when some sort of complex logic operation is processed with respect to some fundamental input.
+CLG, Complex logic gate, implements BB, Basic Behaviour, when receiving input in form of BI, Basic Inormation.
+Basic behaviour is created when some sort of complex logic operation is processed with respect to some fundamental input.
 In computer science there are logic gates implementing logic operations causing some action.
-The concept of CLGs presumes the need of more sophisticated logic gates to mimic human behavior.
+The concept of CLGs presumes the need of more sophisticated logic gates to mimic human behaviour.
 The theory is that as soon as there are enough sufficient CLGs, intellectual explosion will happen.
 CLGs are supposed to be the minimal and fundamental inborn logic units that can be used out of the box.
 This builtin functionality should be the only hard coded logic.
-All other behavior must result out of the combination of learned data, CLGs and [connections](connection.md) between these two.
+All other behaviour must result out of the combination of learned data, CLGs and [connections](connection.md) between these two.

-A CLG creates behavior when having information provided during execution.
-This is how information is translated into behavior.
+A CLG creates behaviour when having information provided during execution.
+This is how information is translated into behaviour.
 Using some function implementing some functionality.

 Random fact: currently Anna is capable of more than 130 CLG implementations.